The Midnight Sun Explained

 The most northerly town in the world, Hammerfest offers barren coastlines and a desolate beauty that is surprisingly irresistible.
 The town itself is lively with a vibrant, local atmosphere, and with the rosy radiance of the midnight sun, the location feels almost enchanted.

 Lofoten is located 200km to the north of the Arctic Circle, putting it in prime position to enjoy unparalleled views of the midnight sun.
 A stunning archipelago in the northern Atlantic Ocean, Lofoten has an unspoiled beauty that nature-lovers will adore.
-You can visit Lofoten on our Legendary Lofoten tour.
+Here, you can go on a midnight sun kayaking adventure, or experience the midnight sun on a thrilling RIB-boat tour.
+You can also get a more extensive experience of Lofoten on our Legendary Lofoten tour.

 Take a tour in Tromsø